51Degrees/documentation/src/info/dependencies.md

 @page Info_Dependencies Dependencies

 51Degrees produce packages that can be consumed via the industry standard package managers for each language.
-(NuGet for .NET, Maven for Java, etc)
+(NuGet for .NET, Maven for Java, etc.)

-There is also the option of building directly from the source code, hosted at Github, rather than using the pre-built packages.
+There is also the option of building directly from the source code, hosted at [GitHub](https://github.com/51Degrees), rather than using the pre-built packages.
 This will require build-time dependencies to be provided.